pagvguerra/GlobalSys-Exam/README.md

 # WINE TEST
-Project for Wine Company - Test
+Project for the company WINE - In this project Rest APIs were created to control the stores and prevent the conflict of ranges between the CEPs.